 Conclusion: Stay Creative

-Pricing correctly is key when attracting and engaging your existing customer base and your aspirational one.
-Like everyone else you want to convert browsers into buyers, not scare anyone off and make a profit.
-Test different price points and employ a creative approach to value add-ons, features and benefits.
+Pricing software correctly is key when attracting and engaging your existing customer base and your aspirational one.
+Like everyone else you want to convert browsers into buyers.
+Test different software pricing models and employ a creative approach to value add-ons, features and benefits.
 Not all prices or methods lead to sales.
 To find out which one’s do is a creative and studied endeavor.
 But learning and understanding that fact, is priceless.